Fourth Presbyterian Church supports mission outreach projects in our city and globally.

 Fourth Church has a sister relationship with the First Presbyterian Church of Havana, Cuba, which hosts a group from Fourth Church for an annual mission trip there.
 Groups have also traveled to Guatemala, Honduras, Mexico, Cameroon, and Northern Ireland for mission trips.
 In Guatemala, Common Hope and CEDEPCA have served as hosts.
 Please see below for more information on Cameroon and Northern Ireland.

-Joining Hearts and Hands is a denomination-wide effort launched in 2002 in partnership with individuals, congregations, and presbyteries to raise $40 million for national church growth and the expansion of our mission work abroad.
+Global mission is also supported through Fourth Church’s gift of $1 million towards the Joining Hearts and Hands campaign of the Presbyterian Church (USA).
+Joining Hearts and Hands is a denomination-wide effort, launched in 2002, in partnership with individuals, congregations, and presbyteries to raise $40 million for national church growth and the expansion of the PCUSA’s mission work abroad.

 Helping Africans achieve a better quality of life

-Fourth Presbyterian Church continues to support mission work in the West African nation of Cameroon, where average life expectancy is low and the infant mortality rate is high.
+Fourth Presbyterian Church supports mission work in the West African nation of Cameroon, where average life expectancy is low and the infant mortality rate is high.
 Presbyterians are engaged in the efforts to tackle these problems.
-The Joining Hands against Hunger and RELUFA programs, for example, support grain banks to provide security to Cameroonian farmers while the Cameroon America AIDS Alliance (CAAA) clinic in rural Kumba tends to those who are suffering and educates people in ways to prevent disease and seek treatment.
+The Joining Hands against Hunger and RELUFA programs, for example, support grain banks to provide security to Cameroonian farmers.
+The Cameroon America AIDS Alliance (CAAA), founded by two members of Fourth Church, cares for those who are suffering from AIDS and educates people in ways to prevent disease and seek treatment.